 - Are waivers available for certain academic requirements (e.g., foreign language courses, minimum course load)?

-- What resources do you have in terms of assistive technology?
+- What resources do you have in the area of assistive technology?

 - Do you track outcomes (e.g., retention, graduation, employment) for students with disabilities?
 Can you provide this information to me?

-- Who provides tutoring, and how are tutors trained?
+- Who provides tutoring?
+How are they trained?

-- Are there special scholarships for students with disabilities available?
+- Are there special scholarships for students with disabilities?

 - Is priority registration available?